Data Trace Publishing Company

 - the popliteal vein lies directly posterior;

-- menisci are removed by pulling them into the joint and transecting them w/ the knife blade directed parallel to posterior tibial surface;
+- menisci are removed by pulling them into the joint and transecting them w/ knife directed parallel to posterior tibial surface;

 - Trial Components: